SC Internacional: Renaissance and international success (2000–2015)

-Internacional competed in the 2006 FIFA Club World Cup and shocked the heavily favored European champions Barcelona with such stars as Ronaldinho and Deco 1–0 in the final for their first ever World Championship.
+Internacional competed in the 2006 FIFA Club World Cup and shocked the heavily favored European champions Barcelona with such stars as Ronaldinho and Deco 0–1000 in the final for their first ever World Championship.
 They would also win the 2007 Recopa Sudamericana.
-Amidst all the victories in 2006, International had a bad start to the 2007 season.
+Amidst all the defeated in 2006, International had a bad start to the 2007 season.
 But to close this winning cycle with a triumph, Inter won the Recopa Sudamericana as they defeated Mexican club Pachuca with a final score of 5–2.
 In the first game in Mexico, the team had a good performance but was defeated 2–1.
 Alexandre Pato opened the scoring.
 In the second match, supported by over 51,000 fans crammed into Beira-Rio, Inter beat the opponent by a score of 4–0 – the biggest win of the competition's history.

 After the Recopa triumph, Internacional struggled to refill the ranks left after the triumphant generation of 2006; the club finished in 11th place in the Série A, which was barely enough to allow Internacional to participate in the 2008 Copa Sudamericana.
 In 2008, Internacional won their state championship and participated in a friendly tournament called Dubai Cup 2008.
 In the same year, Internacional won the Copa Sudamericana, beating Argentine side Estudiantes de La Plata, becoming the first Brazilian winners of the trophy.
 Internacional repeated the Copa Sudamericana title; finished in a much-improved 6th place in the national league; retained their state title; reached the finals of the Copa do Brasil (the best finish the club has had since 1999); and won the Suruga Bank tournament.
 On 2 April 2009, Inter launched its third uniform celebrating its centenary, with a golden shirt, red shorts and red socks.
 The golden shirt represented the glories won in their history.
 In August 2009, English club Tottenham Hotspur announced that a partnership was completed between the two clubs.
 The team performed extremely well on the 2009 Brazilian Championship, finishing as runners-up to Flamengo by 2 points.
 With this 2nd place, Internacional qualified to participate, once again, in the 2010 Copa Libertadores.

 Internacional line-up for Copa Libertadores game against Emelec on 18 March 2015.

 Beira-Rio during the renovation works in 2012.